RAF Machrihanish: US Navy use

 The mid-1960s saw the airfield being made available for use to the US Navy.
 Although nominally still an RAF station, it came under the command of the US Navy's Commander in Chief, Atlantic Command.
-The first navy personnel arrived in mid-1967 and were from the Mobile Mine Assembly Unit, previously based at RAF Mildenhall in Suffolk.
+The first U.S. naval personnel arrived in mid-1967 and were from the Mobile Mine Assembly Unit, previously based at RAF Mildenhall in Suffolk.
 They were later joined by an Explosives Ordnance Disposal (EOD) Group detachment, part of the US Atlantic Fleet.
 On 7 March 1968, the Naval Aviation Weapons Facility Machrihanish (NAWF) was opened, its role being to 'receive, store, maintain, issue and tranship classified weapons in support of the US Navy and NATO operations'.
 The NAWF comprised a fenced compound located on the north-west side of the airfield, within which were three rows of flat roofed concrete sheds (known as igloos) about 161m long.
 The rows were sub-divided into compartments featuring air-tight doors and were designed for the storage of nuclear depth charges and atomic demolition munitions, for use in anti-submarine warfare.

 A detachment of the US Marine Corps arrived in 1974, with the role of providing nuclear weapons security, which until then had been provided by USN personnel.

 The early 1980s saw the arrival of Naval Special Warfare Unit 2 and Naval Special Warfare Task Group Europe, both components of the US Navy SEALs Naval Special Warfare Group 2.
 New buildings for the SEAL's use were constructed in the south-west part of the airfield.
 The main building featured offices, debriefing areas, armoury, sound proof room, internal 25m firing range and garage.
 A separate building contained a parachute drying tower and a large hall which allowed large vehicles to access the building directly from transport aircraft.
 A Gaydon type hangar was also constructed.

-From 1981, RAF Machrihanish was certified as a potential emergency landing site for the Space Shuttle, to be used in the case of a trans-oceanic abort.
+From 1981, RAF Machrihanish was certified as a potential emergency landing site for the Space Shuttle, to be used in the case of a transoceanic abort.

 Between 1990 and 1995, £16 million and £39.9 million was spent on building works at the station by the Ministry of Defence and NATO respectively.